Letters to Readers

 (Causal) Ad Ignorantiam

 Fallacies: If an idea is not proven false, then it must be true.
 If it is not proven true, then it must be false.
+If it cannot be proven true or false, than it MUST be (whichever the arguer prefers).

 This is an example of a large class of fallacies in which a social situation is confused with reality.
 The fact is, the ability (or inability) of a person (or even all people) to prove an idea true (or false) has absolutely no bearing on whether the idea really is true (or false).